-	Below is a breakdown of the product development process, and why Voice of Customer is essential to each step and how you can apply the most suitable feedback tactics.
+Below is a breakdown of the product development process, and why VoC is essential to each step and how you can apply the most suitable feedback tactics.

 To develop a new product the team has to generate a bunch of new ideas, this brainstorming process can be both stressful and extremely inefficient.
 Even when a set of ideas are agreed on, you are still taking on a high risk of failure in the market.

 To prevent such a “gut” based method, you should turn to your existing customers.

 Review what your customers have been saying, run a poll with your customers or request directly for suggestions.

 From concept to reality, you will be faced once again with many uncertainties in details and designs.